BlockOSINT/-threat-research-and-intelligence-/Investigations/suspicious-activity-on-github/North-Korea-sponsored-APT/lazarus-group.md

 - Together, these methods show the potential of combining technical and behavioral insights to detect and anticipate threats earlier.
 However, they are often underutilized, as traditional threat hunting tends to focus mainly on network and endpoint indicators.
 Emphasizing HUMINT and image analysis could improve early threat detection and adversary profiling.

-Analyzing alternative methods, such as images, photos, videos, and conversations in the early stages of the kill-chain, is an underutilized approach in threat hunting.
+- Analyzing alternative methods, such as images, photos, videos, and conversations in the early stages of the kill-chain, is an underutilized approach in threat hunting.
 By considering the attacker’s context, we can gain valuable insights into their tactics across various social networks.
 Individuals from countries with strict internet control and isolation often exhibit distinctive cultural and online behavior patterns, making these aspects both valuable and intriguing to study.

-Focusing solely on attack vectors limits our understanding to moments when the adversary is actively targeting us.
-Cyber intelligence must go beyond analyzing hashes and IOCs; retrospective analysis reduces us to evidence collectors rather than proactive defenders.
-True intelligence aims to anticipate the adversary’s actions, maintaining a proactive edge.
+Cyber intelligence requires a holistic approach that includes behavioral analysis, threat actor profiling, and contextual intelligence; retrospective analysis reduces us to evidence collectors rather than proactive defenders.

+*True intelligence aims to anticipate the adversary’s actions, maintaining a proactive edge.*

   # How gh-analyzer Provides Context and Identifies Potential Account Behavior:

    gh-analyze is designed to quickly build a dataset with accessible schema of github profiles you are targeting for the investigation.
 It is still work in progress.s)  https://github.com/shortdoom/gh-fake-analyzer

    Download, analyze and monitor profile data of any GitHub user or organization.
 This reconnaissance tool is designed for the OSINT/security community, enabling the inspection of potential bot, scammer, blackhat, or fake employee accounts for dark patterns (see, Malicious GitHub Accounts)

    # Analyzing Lazarus-Related accounts with gh-fake-analyzer: